-Type of auditors' report issued on whether the financi statements audited were prepared in accordance wi generally accepted accounting principles: Internal control over financial reporting: Material weakness(es) identified?
-X yes no Significant deficiency(ies) identified?
-X yes none reported Noncompliance material to the basic financial statements noted? yes X no Federal Awards Internal control over major programs: Material weakness(es) identified? yes X no Significant deficiency(ies) identified?
-X yes none reported Type of auditor's report issued on compliance for maj or programs: unmodified l.
-Any audit findings disclosed that are required to be reported in accordance with section 52 CFR 200.516(a) of the Uniform Guidance?
-X yes no Auditee qualified as low-risk auditee? yes X no Identification of major federal program: CFDA Number Name of Federal Program 10.415 Rural Rental Housing Loans Dollar threshold used to distinguish between type A and type B programs: \$ 750),000
+Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: ur nmodified Internal control over financial reporting: Material weakness (es) identified?
+Significant deficiency (ies) identified?
+X yes X yes no none reported Noncompliance material to financial statements noted? yes X no Federal Awards Internal control over major programs: Material weakness(es) identified? yes Х no Significant deficiencies identified that are not considered to be material weakness(es)? yes none reported Type of auditor's report issued on compliance for major programs: unmodified Any audit findings disclosed that are required to be reported in accordance with section 2 CFR 200.516(a) of the Uniform Guidance?) yes X no Auditee qualified as low-risk auditee? yes Х no Dollar threshold used to distinguish between type A and type B programs: \$750,000 Identification of major federal programs: CFDA Number Na Name of Federal Program or Cluster 10.415 Rural Rental Housing Loans

-Schedule of Findings and Questioned Costs Year Ended December 31, 2020
+Schedule of Findings and Questioned Costs Year Ended December 31, 2021